MateuszPuchacz/weekly_clothes_retail_sales_and_inventory_analysis/README.md

    ↓
 Automated Reports & Dashboards
 ```

-This structure allows the Excel file to function as a lightweight reporting system combining data aggregation, automated calculations and analytical reporting.
+This structure allows the Excel file to work as a simple reporting system, combining data aggregation, automated calculations, and analysis.

-Additionally, the file contains several sheets with simple pivot tables used for quick situational analysis depending on the current needs of the analyst and stakeholders.
+Additionally, the file includes several sheets with simple pivot tables used for quick, ad hoc analysis depending on the needs of the analyst and stakeholders..

 ## **REPORT 1️⃣**

 **Dashboard Logic:**

-The first report acts as the main automated dashboard, presenting a high level overview of stock and sales performance across product categories.
+The first report acts as the main dashboard, providing a high-level overview of stock and sales performance across product categories.
-The dashboard retrieves aggregated results from pivot tables and transforms them into structured business metrics using lookup formulas and calculated indicators.
+It pulls aggregated data from pivot tables and turns it into structured business metrics using lookup formulas and calculated indicators.

 ![Report1](./images/Report1.png)
-**The full report screenshot is included here to present the overall structure and logic of the file.
-Due to its size, specific sections of the report will be shown separately below in " Exploratory Business Analysis" to provide clearer analysis and better readability.**
+**A full report screenshot is included to show the overall structure and logic of the file.
+Due to its size, selected sections are presented separately below in the "Exploratory Business Analysis" section for better clarity and readability.**

 **Data Retrieval**

-Data is dynamically retrieved from pivot tables using VLOOKUP formulas with dynamic column references.
+Data is pulled from pivot tables using VLOOKUP formulas with dynamic column references.
-This allows the dashboard to automatically update whenever the pivot tables are refreshed while maintaining a consistent report structure.
+This allows the dashboard to update automatically when the pivot tables are refreshed, while keeping a consistent structure.

-Two pivot tables act as the data aggregation layer:
+Two pivot tables act as the main data aggregation layer:

 tp_cat

-Provides total results by category and feeds the upper section of the dashboard:
+Provides total results by category and feeds the upper section of the dashboard (Week & Total – Current Season).
-Week & Total currently season

 This section summarizes overall stock and sales performance.

 tp_cat2

-This pivot table provides a more detailed breakdown of the data, including:
+Provides a more detailed breakdown of the data, including:
-product typology (STD, EXC, COUNTRY, OLD)
+- Product typology (STD, EXC, COUNTRY, OLD)

-The results are structured using category connectors  in columne "A" which allow the dashboard to dynamically retrieve values from the pivot table.
+The results are structured using category connectors in column "A", which allow the dashboard to dynamically retrieve values from the pivot table.

 **Dynamic Data Retrieval**